Not so fast: Trump's Alaska drilling study slammed by U.S. wildlife regulator | The Japan Times

 The Interior subagency also listed dozens of other information gaps in its 59 pages of comments and implied that the Interior Department’s Bureau of Land Management wrote the study without properly consulting wildlife regulators.

-“The Service has managed the Arctic National Wildlife Refuge and its resources for several decades and has information and expertise that is valuable in formulating a final EIS that can withstand the scrutiny of legal sufficiency,” wrote the agency’s Alaska director, Gregory Sikanie.
+“The Service has managed the Arctic National Wildlife Refuge and its resources for several decades and has information and expertise that is valuable in formulating a final EIS that can withstand the scrutiny of legal sufficiency,” the agency’s Alaska director, Gregory Siekaniec, wrote.

 The Fish & Wildlife Service declined to provide further comment.
 The Interior Department said its Bureau of Land Management had received thousands of comments on the draft study, all of which would be considered.